Basic Restaurant (Such As Fish And Chip Shop) As Business Idea Becoming Outdated. Options?

 What Are Some Alternatives?

-Finding an alternative business idea can be extremely tricky; first of all there is likely to be the need for some personal mastery to be involved in the process.
+Finding an alternative business idea can be extremely tricky; first, there is likely to be the need for some personal mastery to be involved in the process.
 You also need to know significant detail about how your intended business could fit into the UK and if there is a market for it.
-For these reasons research is important when it comes to applying for a Tier 1 Entrepreneur Visa.
+For these reasons, research is important when it comes to applying for a Tier 1 Entrepreneur Visa.
 Many applicants have spent considerable time in the country previously and have a strong feeling for what works and what doesn't in the UK.
 The one major benefit in moving to the UK and starting a business is its diverse economy - all types of businesses can do well in the UK as long as there is a specific need for them.
 From an immigration standpoint, this prior planning is vital to ensure that any official looking into your business plan can be certain that you have done your prior research and that you are likely to be successful.

 So how do you find this silver bullet idea?
 Well for many entrepreneurs this is the biggest issue!
-Clearly we can't tell you what you already good at.
+Clearly, we can't tell you what you're already good at.
 Good business ideas can come from almost anywhere; many of the world's great entrepreneurs came across the ideas in a number of ways.
-Though the path to success for many entrepreneurs is to find a mixture of what they are good at and what is required in a certain area.
+Though, the path to success for many entrepreneurs is to find a mixture of what they are good at and what is required in a certain area.
 For instance, Steve Jobs, the late co-founder of Apple, was clearly a visionary.
-He was clearly good at turning an idea into reality and he found a place in the market for great products that had beautiful design.
+He was clearly good at turning an idea into reality, and he found a place in the market for great products that had beautiful design.
 While clearly not everyone is likely to find this level of success, the combination of what you are good at and locating a market niche are vital to creating an entrepreneurial pursuit that is likely to success.

 What Are Officials Looking For When They Assess My Tier 1 Entrepreneur Visa Application?